zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 ```

-Set up the `Settings` interface.

-Use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.
+The second step is to use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.

 ```typescript